 It was a sharp moment, one that seemed hard, he started to untie the boat from the mooring.
 Every time his hand looped around the hitching, it got easier.
 By the time he threw the tether aside, he had forgotten about his things.
 Immediately the boat started drifting with the tide, it was heading out, into the bay.
 The man stayed quiet, it was a solid thing, something that seemed tangible.
 The silence wasn’t stern but felt implied.

 Atayo stayed by the boat’s edge, he watched as the café and canal fell behind.
 Once they drifted by them, he turned his attention to the bay, beyond the bridge, where the ocean started to take over.
 The captain hadn’t said anything else, and when Atayo went to say something he was quieted with a gesture.
-Instead of pushing, he turned to enjoying the ride.
+Instead, he turned to enjoying the ride.
 The bobbing felt slight, easy, like they were gliding.

 The boat passed beneath the bridge, it loomed above, casting a shadow across the water.
 Once beyond it the man called out, telling him to untie another rope, the one the held the sail.
 It took a moment and felt awkward at first, but the man didn’t say anything, instead, letting Atayo struggle, then figure it out.
 As soon as it was up, the boat leapt into motion.
 It no longer drifted with the tide, it flew atop the waves.
 The wind picked up, he felt it’s tug, it’s pull on his hair, it billowed against his face.

 It was a moment before he realized the man was calling to him, waving him to come over.
 He did, and the view was even better.
 Boats of all sorts sailed and careened through the bay, others drifted along.
 They were pointed straight out, aimed toward the open sea.

 “I’ve seen you sitting by the water, watching the boats come and go.
 Day after day.”

 “Really?
 I didn’t think it was a noticeable thing.”
 Atayo said.